 Coolidge Law Firm understands how seriously universities take alcohol offenses and other crimes, which is why we help students in criminal courts as well as hearings on campus.
 Our firm fights to get criminal charges reduced or dismissed as part of an effort to minimize academic harm.

 Even if you believe that you are prohibited from having legal representation for your particular case, you could still benefit from a formal review of your case to help you prepare for any hearing.
-Our Raleigh criminal defense attorneys will provide a complete evaluation of your case when you call (919) 239-8448 to schedule a free, confidential consultation.
+Our Raleigh criminal defense attorneys will provide a complete evaluation of your case when you call (919) 239-8448 or fill out the contact form below to schedule a free, confidential consultation.